bartmika/serialreader-server/README.md

 The purpose of this application is to provide a remote procedure call (gRPC) interface over an external Arduino device with a [SparkFun Weather Shield (DEV-13956)](https://github.com/sparkfun/Weather_Shield).

-Supports collection of multiple time-series data from 6 different sensors:
+Supports collection of multiple time-series data from 6 different sensors and the following features:

 * Temperature
 * Humidity
 * Pressure
 * Altitude
 * Illuminance
+* Supports `JSON` formatted outputs
+* Powered by open-source hardware and software!

 ## Prerequisites